VitaliySaburdo/test-task/README.md

 ## Technologies

 The following libraries and technologies are used in the project:
     - react
+    - typescript
+    - react-dom
     - react-redux
-- reduxjs/toolkit
-- redux-persist
     - react-router-dom
-- react-loader-spinner
-- react-scroll
+    - react-toastify
-- react-loader-spinner
+    - mui/material
     - axios
+    - formik
+    - redux-persist
     - styled-components
-- mui/material
-- formik
+    - web-vitals
     - yup
-- hamburger-react
-- react-hot-toast

 ### `npm start`